XronosSchedulingLtd/schedulerinstallationdocs/ruby.rst

   as root.

   If you are still logged in as root (your command line prompt is a # symbol) then log out now and log back in as scheduler.
+You'll note that your command line prompt changes to a $ symbol.

 Ruby Version Manager (RVM)
 --------------------------